karthik-d/task-manager-cli-boilerplate/README.md

 1. The app can be run in the console with `./task`.

-2. The app should read from and write to a task.dat binary file.
+2. The app should read from and write to a `task.txt` text file.
 Each task occupies a single line in this file.
 Each task should have an associated priority, an integer.

 > Priority denotes how important a task is, if it is a high priority task, it should be completed earlier.
 Priority is denoted using an integer.
 The lower the number, the higher the priority.